 KEY= option can be used to look up a value when an index exists on only the data set that contains the values to be looked up.
-The KEY= option on the SET statement identifies an index that is to be used.
+The KEY= option on the SET statement identifies an index to be used.

 Please refer to the article below, which has an example of using the KEY= option for performing table lookup.

 More on Indexes

-It is not necessary that SAS will use an existing index just because Index has been created even when using a WHERE or BY statement.
+SAS doesn’t need to use an existing index just because Index has been created, even when using a WHERE or BY statement.

 SAS first analyzes if using an index will be more efficient than reading the entire data set sequentially.

 There are a lot of factors that are considered before using an index.
-Some of these are dataset size, the availability of index and centile information.
+Some of these are dataset size, index availability, and centile information.

 Hence, If SAS predicts that it will be more efficient to use a specific index to return observations than to read the entire data set, then it will use that index.
 Otherwise, it will read the entire data set sequentially to fetch the observations.

 Mostly SAS makes a good decision to use an index or not.
-However, its internal algorithms can sometimes make a decision to not use Index considering the resources consumed when reading a large subset of data via an index are greater than reading the entire SAS data set.
+However, its internal algorithms can sometimes decide not to use Index, considering the resources consumed when reading a large subset of data via an index are greater than reading the entire SAS data set.

 Override the SAS System decision about whether to use an index.

-The IDXNAME= and IDXWHERE= dataset option are used to override SAS’ default index usage.
+The IDXNAME= and IDXWHERE= dataset options override SAS’ default index usage.